alexclarkofficial/ember-api/README.md

 # Versioned API Browser
-This Ember Application allows you to browse API docs
+This Ember Application allows you to browse API docs.

 # Setup